Scott E HammAssistant Professor of Education and Director of Online Education Kelley College of Business and

 - Doctor of Philosophy, Nova Southeastern University, current.

-Dr. Scott E. Hamm has a dual appointment serving as an Assistant Professor of Education in the College of Human Sciences and Educational Studies and as the Director of Online Education.
+Dr. Scott E. Hamm has a dual appointment serving as an Assistant Professor of Education and as the Director of Online Education.

 He completed his Doctorate of Educational Ministry at the Southwestern Baptist Theological Seminary and earned the Master of Religious Education at Abilene Christian University and his B.S. in Rehabilitation Education from the Pennsylvania State University.
 He is currently working on his Ph.D. in Information systems from the College of Engineering at Nova Southeastern University.